cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/05/16 - 1.10.1
+    * Adding VuidWriteAPIs to allow allocation and return of blocks of VUIDs.
+The parameters are ssoToken, blockSize and reason, and the data type returned is RestVuidBlockData, which contains the upper and lower bound of a contiguous range of integer VUID numbers.

 * 2017/05/16 - 1.10.0
     * Changed the datatype of RestConceptVersion sememeMembership and terminologyTypes to and Array of RestIdentifiedObject, instead of a Set of Integers.